 You don't have to hide the fact that you've done this, but you'll want to be sure not to spend the money foolishly.
 Document every penny you spend so that it can be accounted for it during settlement negotiations or in court.

-If you have savings accounts, money market accounts, or any type investment accounts and you fear your spouse will tamper with those, you should consider having the accounts frozen.
+If you have savings accounts, money market accounts, or any type of investment accounts, and you fear your spouse will tamper with those, you should consider having the accounts frozen.
 Of course, you'll want to discuss any action you plan to take regarding joint financial accounts with your attorney.

 Before you separate, if possible, it's best to pay off and close all joint credit accounts.
 Closing them before divorce proceedings will keep both you and your spouse from using the account and running up charges that you may later be held responsible for.